 The Department has grown into a great brotherhood and has helped it's community in some of Richwood's most devastating fires and floods ever to be seen in the area, past and present.
 They are continuing to help families in need who lose everything in house fires,floods,and other incidents.
 Doing all of this for free as volunteers in the Richwood area for years and years to come.

-We are Proud To Be The Only ISO Class 5 Department in Nicholas County, WV
+We are Proud To Be one of The Few ISO Class 5 Department in Nicholas County, WV